 Underlying physical compute, storage and networking resources

 This section delves deeper into the capabilities of these different resources and their needed configurations to create and operate an OpenStack-based IaaS cloud.
 This section specifies details on the structure of control and user planes, operating systems, hypervisors and BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
-The section also covers implementation support for the Reference Model profiles and flavours; the OpenStack flavor types capture both the sizing and the profile configuration (of the host).
+The section also covers implementation support for the Reference Model profiles and flavours (Section 2.4 RM [1]); the OpenStack flavor types capture both the sizing and the profile configuration (of the host).

-4.2 Underlying Resources
+Underlying Resources